openid/fapi/fapi-2_0-security-profile.md

 **NOTE 2**: New versions of [@!BCP195] will be published by the IETF periodically.
-At a minimum, implementors are expected to become compliant with newly issued versions of BCP195 within 12 months.
-Ideally, compliance should be achieved sooner depending on the nature of the change.
+At a minimum, implementors are expected to become compliant with newly issued versions of BCP195 within 12 months, or sooner.

 ## Profile